 This rule lets you conditionally display block content based on the ID of the current post.
 You can also set multiple IDs.

 Attribute rules enable conditional block visibility based on a variety of post attributes.
 Does the post have comments?
 Is there a featured image set?
 Who is the post author?
-Is the post hierarchical and does it have child posts?
+Is the post hierarchical, and does it have child posts?
 The list goes on… Let your creativity run wild!

 Display blocks based on the author of the current post.

-This rule lets you conditionally display block content based on the existence or specific number of user comments.
+This rule lets you conditionally display block content based on the existence or a specific number of user comments.
 The current options are: Post has comments, Post has no comments, and Comment count.

 This rule lets you display content based on the hierarchy of the current post.
-The current options are: Top level page (no parent), Parent page (has children), and Child Page (has parent).
+The current options are Top level page (no parent), Parent page (has children), and Child Page (has a parent).
 This rule pairs nicely with page templates.
 There are many situations where you may want to display specific blocks on child pages versus parent pages.